sentry-demos/QT-demo/README.md

 ```

 ## Troubleshooting

-adding debug symbols for Qt to symbolicate Qt functions

-If the standalone distribution package doesn't fit your needs, then go to https://github.com/getsentry/sentry-native#development

-sentry-native in the news https://blog.sentry.io/2019/09/26/fixing-native-apps-with-sentry
+1. Adding Qt debug symbol files to sentry so you can symbolicate

 ## Gif